-This is one facet of colour psychology that I have noticed myself, when choosing to wear a blue t-shirt for a calming effect or yellow for happy etc. The colour you use on your website, packaging and service branding will set a mood for your business weather you mean to or not.
-These are also not things that customers actively notice but it does makes a difference.
+This is one facet of colour psychology that I have noticed myself when choosing to wear a blue t-shirt for a calming effect or yellow for happy etc. The colour you use on your website, packaging and service branding will set a mood for your business whether you mean to or not.
+These are also not things that customers actively notice but it does make a difference.

 Colours and emotion

 Colours and decision making

 Red – used on this site for grabbing attention and it matches the nature of the business; exciting blood rushing experiences.

 Yellow – used for this wealth management company, it plays nicely on the name of the company “Yellow Brick Road” the site is mostly grey and the attention-grabbing yellow was used for all the CTAs.